Running the Gauntlet: Thor the Warrior

 Pictured above is Thor's Spin Attack, a very useful ability that is essential for any Warrior to master.
 When used Thor takes his ax and whirls round and round, dealing massive damage to any foe caught in the spinning whirlwind.
 What's even more, Thor is invulnerable for the duration of the Spin Attack and it downs all but the strongest of foes, making it a way to take out monsters without worrying about being hit.
 However, make sure that when the whirling stops you're out of range for getting hit, as once the attack ends you can be damaged immediately.
 There is some cooldown time involved with the attack, however ranking up the Whirling Death mastery will reduce the cooldown time to as little as a couple of quick seconds, rather than a few long seconds.

 Other Skills and Abilities of Warriors

 Just like Questor the Elf, Thor has his own impressive list of Masteries to get through.
 Since everything past the first column is the same, I will simply list Thor's specific Masteries in a table.
 I will perhaps at some point in the future make a post focusing on Masteries alone and have Masteries for all characters listed.
-But for now, refer to Part I for the rest of the Masteries.
 This table will only have the Requirements and Effects for the Gold Level Mastery.
 Also, this table will include some quick tips on how to quickly gain Requirements for each Mastery.

 Tackle 50 monsters using Rush.